-Parent Survival Kit for College Drop-Off
+Parent Survival Kit for College Move In

 Whether you are approaching college drop-off with dread or excitement or a combination of both, you want the day to go as smoothly as possible.
 There is the potential for crowded hallways and staircases (forget the elevator), no or very little air conditioning, and a high emotional level from every person you bump into in these crowded hallways.
 Being prepared will keep you from bursting into tears as soon as you walk into your child’s very small room that is already full of her roommate’s stuff and her roommate’s five family members.